 Cynthia came to Kansas City and met and married the love of her life, Ed Newsome.
 Ed is Founder and CEO of his real estate appraisal business, Good News Appraisals; and is the former President of the Kansas City Public School District.
 He actually popped the question to Cynthia on live TV on NBC Action News on June 13, 2001.
 They were married that same year.
 She has two step-children, Edward II and Kimberly.

 Community involvement is high on Cynthia’s list of priorities.
 In 1997 she founded an organization called Awesome Ambitions.
-It's a high school college and career readiness program for 8th through 12th grade girls in the Kansas City Public School District.
+It's a college and career readiness program for 8th through 12th grade girls in the Kansas City Public School District.
 Volunteer business professional women serve as mentors and coaches, inspiring, educating, challenging and encouraging girls to set and achieve positive goals for their health, education and future careers.

 Seven years later, in February 2019, the breast cancer returned.
 Cynthia was diagnosed with Metastatic Breast Cancer.
 Cynthia is in treatment receiving chemotherapy and immunotherapy treatments to once-again rid her body of the cancer.
 She is sharing her story on the air to help inspire and encourage other people battling serious diseases to have faith and continue fighting.